5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines/README.md

-# AOAC General Description
+# Fixig Sleep issues on AOAC machines

 ## About AOAC Technology

 A new technology, namely *Always On/Always Connected* (AOAC) was introduced by Intel in the 2000s and is designed to maintain network connectivity and data transfer while the computer is in sleep or hibernation mode.
-Simply put, the introduction of `AOAC` makes laptops like our cell phones or Bluetooth Headsets.
+Simply put, the introduction of `AOAC` makes laptops behave similar to Smartphones or Bluetooth Headsets.

 ### How to determine if you have an `AOAC` Machine

 - Open [MaciASL](https://github.com/acidanthera/MaciASL/releases)
-- Click on "File > New From ACPI" and select `FACP.aml`
+- Click on "File > New From ACPI" and select `FACP.aml` (if present)
 - Search for `Low Power S0 Idle`.
-If it is = `1`, it is an `AOAC` machine.
+If it is set to `1`, you have an `AOAC` machine.
 For example:
   ```asl
   Low Power S0 Idle (V5) : 1
   ```